 Reinforcing our commitment to using drones for humanity

 Your support is important to our work at Drones Without Borders.
 There are many ways you can contribute towards our causes, and every little bit that you commit goes a long way in helping us fulfil our mission.
-Learn more about how you can get involved and take advantage of the opportunity to do some good.
+Please contact us to learn more about how you can get involved and take advantage of the opportunity to do some good.

 Collaboration and community engagement are at the core of our activities at Drones Without Borders.
 We invest heavily in supporting the development of integrated solutions and delivering reliable tools to those who need them most, and work with like minded organisations to make a positive impact to help those in need